Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 # Darquess

-An archetype of DARK and protively Spellcaster monsters, harnessing Ritual and Fusion Summoning through the unique Ritual and Fusion Spell [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), revolving around banishing cards and dealing damage to the player themselves.
+An archetype of DARK and protively Spellcaster Monsters, harnessing Ritual and Fusion Summoning through the unique Ritual and Fusion Spell [Darquess Rising](../cards/spells/ritual/Darquess%20Rising.md), revolving around banishing cards and dealing damage to the player themselves.

 <br>